Ovarian Cancer Risk Factors

-Understanding Ovarian Cancer Risks
+Understanding Ovarian Cancer Risk Factors

-Recently, one of the world’s largest healthcare group Johnson & Johnson was ordered to pay US$110million to Ms. Lois Slemp from the US state of Virgina, who claimed she had developed ovarian cancer after 40 years of using J & J talcum powder (especially the baby powder and shower to shower products) as feminine hygiene product.
+Recently, one of the world’s largest healthcare group Johnson & Johnson was ordered to pay US$110million to Ms. Lois Slemp from the US state of Virginia, who claimed she had developed ovarian cancer after 40 years of using J & J talcum powder (especially the baby powder and shower to shower products) as feminine hygiene product.
 This lawsuit caused fear among many women as they trusted and liberally used these products for their personal use as well as for their babies.

 Ovaries are a pair of endocrine organs, situated on either side of the uterus.
 Their primary function is to store ovum (egg) as well as produce hormones- estrogen and progesterone including a minute quantity of testosterone.
 Majority of the ovarian cancers are those that arise from the epithelium or outer layer of the ovary.
-However some cancers can also begin in the fallopian tube or the peritoneum and then spread to the ovaries.
+However, some cancers can also begin in the fallopian tube or the peritoneum and then spread to the ovaries.

 Currently, there are no standard screening tests or guidelines available for mass screening and detection of ovarian cancer in a healthy population.
-The diagnostic relevance of trans-vaginal ultrasonography and serum cancer antigen CA-125 continues to remain debatable.
+The diagnostic relevance of transvaginal ultrasonography and serum cancer antigen CA-125 continues to remain debatable.
 Known as the silent killer, ovarian cancer is often asymptomatic.
-In some cases, women may attribute the symptoms to a pre-menstrual syndrome, a urinary tract infection or an irritable bowel.
-However, if the symptoms continue to manifest or worsen, it is time to see a gynecologist for an evaluation.
-Some of the symptoms of ovarian cancer include pelvic pain, lower abdominal pain, frequent urination, pain during sexual intercourse, change in bowel habits etc. As the cancer progresses symptoms such as nausea, vomiting, fatigue, weight loss, abnormal period, bloating, loss of appetite may be more pronounced.
+In some cases, women may attribute the symptoms to pre-menstrual syndrome, a urinary tract infection or an irritable bowel.
+However, if the symptoms continue to manifest or worsen, it is time to see a gynaecologist for an evaluation.
+Some of the ovarian cancer symptoms include pelvic pain, lower abdominal pain, frequent urination, pain during sexual intercourse, change in bowel habits etc. As cancer progresses signs such as nausea, vomiting, fatigue, weight loss, abnormal period, bloating, loss of appetite may be more pronounced.

-Like the talcum powder law suit, there is a need to understand the mechanisms or relationship between ovarian cancer and factors or conditions that are closest and most intimate to a women’s personal health such as parity, oral contraceptive usage, fertility treatments and ovarian cysts.
+Like the talcum powder lawsuit, there is a need to understand the mechanisms or relationship between ovarian cancer and factors or conditions that are closest and most intimate to a women’s personal health such as parity, oral contraceptive usage, fertility treatments and ovarian cysts.

 The pill, parity & the cancer relationship: Hormone contraceptives are the most widely used medication among women.
 It is estimated that over 210 million women are exposed to contraceptives (2007) Epidemiological studies indicate a protective effect of parity and oral/injectable contraceptive (OC) on ovarian cancer.
 A stronger reduction in ovarian cancer risk was seen in women who had used OC for greater than or equal to 5 years compared to those who had used less than 5 years.
 The protective effect of OC remains consistent across age, parity, menopausal status and family history of breast or ovarian cancer.
 The OC protection from ovarian cancer persists for a long time even after stopping its usage.
-Ironically however, long term use of contraceptives is known to significantly affect the risk of liver cancer, breast and cervical cancer in women Studies show that the risk of these cancer from oral contraceptive usage decreases after cessation >10 years.
-There may be other unidentified patient specific factors that may also contribute towards cancer risk; nevertheless information about the use of oral or injectable contraceptives with respect to cancer risk can help women make informed decisions about their choice of contraceptive methods.
-Thus giving women power of choice with regards to their health.
+Ironically, however, long term use of contraceptives is known to significantly affect the risk of liver cancer, breast and cervical cancer in women Studies show that the risk of this cancer from oral contraceptive usage decreases after cessation >10 years.
+There may be other unidentified patient-specific factors that may also contribute towards cancer risk; nevertheless, information about the use of oral or injectable contraceptives with respect to cancer risk can help women make informed decisions about their choice of contraceptive methods.
+Thus giving women the power of choice with regards to their health.

-Infertility treatments & ovarian cancer: WHO defines infertility as “a disease of the reproductive system defined by failure to achieve a clinical pregnancy after 12 months or more of regular unprotected intercourse”.
+Infertility treatments & ovarian cancer: WHO defines infertility as “a disease of the reproductive system defined by a failure to achieve a clinical pregnancy after 12 months or more of regular unprotected intercourse”.
 Female infertility contributes to 50% of all infertility cases.
 The most common female infertility includes problems with ovulation among the other contributors such as damage to fallopian tubes, uterus or cervical issues.
 Stimulation of ovulation is one of the forms of treating infertility.
-The association of ovarian cancer with the use of ovulation inducing drugs is still a clinical debate.
-A multitude of studies are being conducted to understand this relationship.
-A 1992 study involving a cumulative analysis of 12 US case-control studies revealed that women who received ovulation-inducing drugs had approximately three-fold higher incidence of invasive ovarian carcinoma.
+The association of ovarian cancer with the use of ovulation-inducing drugs is still a clinical debate.
+A multitude of studies is being conducted to understand this relationship.
+A 1992 study involving a cumulative analysis of 12 US case-control studies revealed that women who received ovulation-inducing drugs had an approximately three-fold higher incidence of invasive ovarian carcinoma.

 To answer the question-Does talcum powder cause ovarian cancer?
-Though several studies have associated use of genital talc with ovarian cancer, it still remains inconclusive if the talc actually causes the disease.
+Though several studies have associated the use of genital talc with ovarian cancer, it still remains inconclusive if the talc actually causes the disease.
 Talcum powder is talc made of magnesium, silicon and oxygen.
 Some talc may also include asbestos which is a known carcinogen.
 It is speculated that the content may trigger inflammation thereby playing a key role in triggering cancer.
 While the answers are not yet definite, it is a worthy sign that women have begun to question, seek answers and understand more about how their body functions and how they can minimize cancer risks.